adielzakaria/dotenv-ultra/Readme.md

  inheritance can appear in any line of the file, encountered names are evaluated from left to right, first line to last, same depth  level to next level , depending on the defined mode the value of the variable will be the first or the last in the stack. the inheritance syntax can be useful to define default values for different files and to separate .env files depending on the context but still be able to easily integrate all of them with the minimum amount of code
 * '#' designs a comment it will be ignored by the parser, inline and multiline comments are not supported at the moment
+---.example file
+* only one example file is currently supported
+* the required keys are written one by one, each in a line , just the name of the key with no trailing = or anything ,
+* the .example file should contain all the keys from the main file and all the other inherited files
+* the .example doesn't support inheritance as of yet, if an inheritance directive is encountered it'll only be ignored

 ## plans